dhananjay030/SQL_Notes_-_Interview_Questions/README.md

 # SQL_Notes_-_Interview_Questions
-Starting SQL Interviews Preparation in 2025?
+Starting SQL Interviews Preparation .

-Start your SQL interview preparation journey in New Year with a Complete list of Interview Questions.
+Start your SQL interview preparation journey with a Complete list of Interview Questions.
 Stay one step forward with preparing these interview Questions.

 1. What is a database, and how is it different from a DBMS?
 2. How does MySQL differ from other relational database management systems?